|

 gag agreements.
 So the patient community does not learn where most injuries are

 incurred.
 Neither does the medical community.
-They do not share their failures
+Caregivers do not share their failures

 with each other except in rare circumstances.
 An inept clinician easily can